-- a.
-Is a listing of all the accounts and their balances in the order the accounts appear on the statement of financial position. - b.
-Has as its primary purpose to prove (check) that all journal entries were made for the period. - c.
-Can be used to uncover errors in journalizing and posting. - d.
-Is used to prepare the statement of financial position while the general ledger is used to prepare the income statement.
+- a. is a listing of all the accounts and their balances in the order the accounts appear on the statement of financial position. - b. has as its primary purpose to prove (check) that all journal entries were made for the period. - c. can be used to uncover errors in journalizing and posting. - d. is used to prepare the statement of financial position while the general ledger is used to prepare the income statement.

-Ans: c SO7 BT: K Difficulty: Hard TOT: 1 min.
+Ans: c LO7 BT: K Difficulty: Hard TOT: 1 min.
 AACSB: RT AICPA BB: CT AICPA FN: Reporting

-- 152. Numerous errors may exist even though the trial balance columns agree.
-Which of the following is not one of these types of errors? - a.
+- 152. Which of the following errors will prevent the trial balance from balance? - a.
 A transaction is not journalized. - b.
 Transposition error related to the statement of financial position. - c.
 A journal entry is posted twice. - d.
 A journal entry to purchase \$100 worth of equipment is posted as a \$1,000 purchase.

-Ans: b SO7 BT: K Difficulty: Hard TOT: 1 min.
+Ans: b LO7 BT: K Difficulty: Hard TOT: 1 min.
 AACSB: RT AICPA BB: CT AICPA FN: Reporting

 - 153. Which of the following statements is false concerning use of currency signs? - a.
 Currency signs do not appear in journals or ledgers. - b.
 Currency signs are generally only shown for the first item in a column and for the column total. - c.
 Currency signs are not typically used in the trial balance. - d.
-All of the choices are correct regarding currency signs.
+All of these answer choices are correct.

-Ans: c SO7 BT: K Difficulty: Medium TOT: 1 min.
+Ans: c LO7 BT: K Difficulty: Medium TOT: 1 min.
 AACSB: RT AICPA BB: CT AICPA FN: Reporting